-Quite simply put the best way to start an online store is to trust in technology.
+Quite simply put the best way to start an online store is to trust in the latest eCommerce technology.

 My advice to you is to try and do it yourself right from the start, I know that sounds crazy but that way you can learn the business yourself and control the business yourself and you don’t have to rely on a web developer each time you want to make a change or add a new product.

 Here is how you can start your online store in South Africa the easy way